charliecalvert/prog270-calvert-2016/README.md

-# Charlie Calvert's Prog270 Repository
+# Charlie Calvert's Programming 270 Repository

 Here is where I'm putting some of my files from the Prog270 Winter, 2016 class.